 Our Help and Support section contains information on finding words using the grammar support popups.

 Teaching grammar means that we are not only thinking about the AAC user’s language needs today, but also in the future.
+We can teach grammar when the AAC user is ready.
 Modeling grammar gives the AAC user every opportunity to learn how to combine words and use grammatical forms for full language.

 This article on teaching grammar is just one in the Learn AAC series about “Building Language and Communication".